 Times Higher Education

-UC San Diego was named the 33rd best university across the globe by Times Higher Education in their 2021 World University Rankings, which ranked more than 1,500 public and private institutions around the world.
-The campus was also named 20th best in the U.S. Read more
+UC San Diego was named the 34th best university across the globe by Times Higher Education in their 2022 World University Rankings, which assessed more than 1,600 public and private institutions around the world.
+The campus was also named 20th best in the U.S.

 Center for World University Rankings